 While technically possible, a dog that has survived Parvovirus is highly unlikely to become re-infected.
 This is because they should have developed antibodies which provide them with life-long immunity.
 On top of this, older dogs are naturally more immune.
 However, as there are several strains of Parvovirus, it should never be presumed that survivors are completely safe and they should be vaccinated for life just like any other dog.

-In one study, dogs who had been previously infected that were challenged with the virus orally were immune for a period of at least 20 months.
+In one study, dogs who had been previously infected that were challenged with the virus orally were immune for at least 20 months.
 After being given the infection, they did not develop any symptoms and did not shed the virus so would not have been able to infect others.
 The study concluded that dogs develop long-term immunity after surviving the infection.
-Most experts will agree that an infected dog should be immune for at least three years but most will be protected for their entire life.
+Most experts will agree that an infected dog should be immune for at least three years, but most will be protected for their entire life.

-Interestingly, studies have been run which show that those who have had Parvovirus as a young dog are much more likely to develop the unrelated gastrointestinal disease in later life.
+Interestingly, studies have been run, which show that those who have had Parvovirus as a young dog are much more likely to develop the unrelated gastrointestinal disease in later life.